Do something!

 Use this list as inspiration.

-A collection of entrypoints.
+A collection of entry points.

 If something sparks your interest, follow the rabbit hole, search machines will be your friend. 😉